Economy of Alberta: Deficit

-Alberta's credit rating
+Credit rating

 On December 3, 2019, Moody's downgraded Alberta's credit rating from Aa2 stable from Aa1 negative and "downgraded the long-term debt ratings of the Alberta Capital Finance Authority and the long-term issuer rating of ATB Financial to Aa2 from Aa1."
 The agency said that there is a "structural weakness in the provincial economy that remains concentrated and dependent on non-renewable resources ... and remains pressured by a lack of sufficient pipeline capacity to transport oil efficiently with no near-term expectation of a significant rebound in oil-related investments...Alberta's oil and gas sector is carbon-intensive and Alberta's greenhouse gas emissions are the highest among provinces.
 Alberta is also susceptible to natural disasters including wildfires and floods which could lead to significant mitigation costs by the province."

-Alberta's real per capita GDP
+Real per capita GDP

 In 2006 Alberta's per capita GDP was higher than all US states, and one of the highest figures in the world.
 In 2006, the deviation from the national average was the largest for any province in Canadian history.
 In 2007, Alberta's per capita GDP in 2007 was C$74,825 (approx. US$75,000)—by far the highest of any Canadian province—61% higher than the Canadian average of C$46,441 and more than twice that of all the Maritime provinces.
 In 2017, Alberta's real per capita GDP—the economic output per person—was $71,092, compared to the Canadian average of $47,417.
 Alberta's A grade on its income per capita was based on the fact that it was almost "identical" to that of the "top peer country" in 2016, Ireland.

 In 2017, Alberta's real per capita GDP—the economic output per person—was $71,092 compared to the Canadian average output per person of $47, 417 and Prince Edward Island at $32,123 per person.
 Since at least 1997, Alberta's per capita GDP has been higher than that of any other province.
 In 2014, Alberta's reached its highest gap ever—$30,069—between its real capita GDP and the Canadian average.

 According to the Conference Board of Canada, in 2016 Alberta earned an "A grade with income per capita almost identical to the top peer country, Ireland."
 In 2016 income per capita in Alberta was $59,259.